sangddn/prompt_builder/README.md

 ## What is Prompt Builder?

-Prompt Builder is an ergonomic tool for creating **long, complex prompts** for LLMs.
+Prompt Builder is a macOS app for creating **long, complex prompts** for LLMs.
 Whether you're coding, journaling, or writing a novel, Prompt Builder helps you **pull together multiple files, transcripts, images, and snippets** all in one prompt—without the headache of manually copying and pasting content or worrying about token counts.

 **Features**:
 - **Local Files**: Add local files to your prompt with just a click; see estimated token usage.